rdgarce/SIMPLEx/README.md

 # SIMPLEx
 Implementation of the revised simplex algorithm in one C function.
-- Support the two phase method for dealing with >= constraints
+- Supports the two phase method for dealing with >= constraints
 - Uses Bland rule for avoiding degenerate BFS circulations
 - Near zero allocations and copies